neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/10_ultrasonic_sensor_module/README.md

 ## **IMPORTANT:** Voltage Levels ##

-As descibed in the [linked page](https://www.letscontrolit.com/wiki/index.php/HC-SR04) above, the HC-SR04 is designed for 5V circuits.
+As described in the [linked page](https://www.letscontrolit.com/wiki/index.php/HC-SR04) above, the HC-SR04 is designed for 5V circuits.
 The Pi Pico runs on 3.3V so cannot be used in the same congfiguration as e.g. with a 5V Arduino Uno.

 As with the Servo example (lesson 9) we can workaround this to some extent, by connecting the HC-SR04 VCC input to the Pico's 5V VBUS pin (physical pin #40).
 Signalling ***to*** the device's 'trigger' pin using 3.3V should still work fine.
 However, the device's 'echo' pin used to read the measured distance will use the same voltage as provided to VCC.
 Without additional circuitry, we have two options: